genome-spy/genome-spy/README.md

 # GenomeSpy

-GenomeSpy is a genome browser with WebGL and a grammar of graphics
+GenomeSpy is a genome visualization tool with a grammar of graphics and WebGL-powered fluid interactions.

-Documentation will be written as the project matures.
+The application is still work in progress.
+Documentation and examples can be found at https://genomespy.app/

-## Legal stuff etc.
+# Legal stuff etc.

 Copyright (c) 2020 Kari Lavikka.
 See [LICENSE](LICENSE) for details.